We will now explain other options that will help us when using layers.

 * First of all, create two layers in the timeline, then draw the little red man shown above in one of them (whatever the drawing tool).

-* Then enable the Mask (it is the fifth option on the right of the New button) for this layer by clicking on the little grey button below it.
+* Then enable the Stencil (it is the fifth option on the right of the New button) for this layer by clicking on the little grey button below it.

-The Mask is activated when the icons becomes :
+The Stencil is activated when the icons becomes :

 * Hide the layer with the little red man, then create a layer above.
 Now, any drawing will then be limited to the opaque areas of the layer containing the little red man.